Today's Articles

 *James Fowler was born on this date in 1933.
 He was a white-American, murderer, drug dealer, and state trooper.

 James Bonard Fowler was born into a farming family in Geneva County, Alabama.
 He attended local schools, which were racially segregated, and played football in high school.
-After graduating, he served for a period in the US Navy from 1951 to 1953 during the Korean War as a Petty officer third class.
-Then he attended the University of Alabama in the late 1950s.
+After graduating, he served in the US Navy from 1951 to 1953 as a third-class petty officer during the Korean War.
+Then, he attended the University of Alabama in the late 1950s.
 He married a local woman, but later they were divorced.

 After completing training, Fowler entered the Alabama State Police in 1961.
 By February 1965, he was a corporal.
 He and other state troopers were increasingly charged with suppressing American Civil Rights actions conducted by African Americans seeking to regain their constitutional rights in the state and others of the South.
 The mid-1960s had become increasingly a time of tension in Jim Crow Alabama.
 He is known for fatally shooting civil rights activist Jimmie Lee Jackson on February 18, 1965, during a peaceful protest seeking voting rights.
 Fowler was among police and state troopers who attacked unarmed marchers in Marion, Alabama, that night.